Category Archives: Technology

 by H.B.
 Koplowitz

 Recently, a producer friend and I got a private tour of Billboard Live, a hot new nightclub on the Sunset Strip in Los Angeles.
-Partly owned by Billboard magazine, and at the former location of Gazarri’s, one of the Strip’s premier clubs, Billboard Live aspires to be a watering hole for music moguls and a launch pad for upcoming bands.
+Partly owned by Billboard magazine, and at the former location of Gazzarri’s, one of the Strip’s iconic clubs, Billboard Live aspires to be a watering hole for music moguls and a launch pad for upcoming bands.
 It’s got all the right amenities — bar, restaurant, entertainment, dance floor, and a members only club in the basement.
 It’s also got enough high tech gadgetry to give new meaning to “cyber bar.”

 Of the nearly $9 million it cost to open Billboard Live, only about $3.5 million went for conventional furnishings, fixtures and equipment.
 Much of the rest was lavished on lighting, technology and JumboTrons.